C191068/Ali_Khatami_Lottery6/README.md

 This boolean state above gonna be true if the LotteryState is in open state <br>
 And it will be false if Lotterystate is in any other state <br>

+Now we check to make sure if our time interval is passed <br>